Staying at a school

 The school building

-Changing rooms & showers
+Changing rooms and showers

 Toilets